-It is recommended to commission operation of the thermostats on an annual basis, recalibrate and replace malfunctioning units.
-It is recommended that the mechanical thermostats be replaced with programmable thermostats in order to take full advantage of the HVAC control optimization opportunities.
+It is recommended that the mechanical thermostats be replaced with programmable thermostats.
 It is recommended that these be programmed to meet the comfort needs of the occupants while also mirroring the occupied and unoccupied hours and adjusting the temperature accordingly.